opalmedapps/.github/SECURITY.md

 ## Reporting a bug in a third-party libraries

-For security vulnerabilities found in third-party libraries, please also contact the library's owner or maintainer directly.
+For security vulnerabilities found in third-party dependencies that we use in our product, please also contact the dependency's owner or maintainer directly as per their security policy.

 <!--- Additional option to add